Rule #1: No magic within 300 ft. Rule #2: Don't use Magic X. Rule #3: No mages within 10000 ft.

 - The Ascended from Feng Shui are a classical example, since the only thing that can revert them back to their original animal forms is magic and they are not very willing to undergo that.

-- The Imperium is incredibly hypocritical when it comes to this.
+- It should also be noted that Imperium is incredibly hypocritical when it comes to this.
 They hunt down and kill any psyker not aligned with them, and treat those who are with contempt.
 On the other hand, psykers who appear "holy" to the Imperium are valued.
-The "miracles" brought about by the Sisters of Battle are seen as sacred, despite being in all likelihood a manifestation of psychic power on a grand scale.
+The "miracles" brought about by the Sisters of Battle are seen as sacred, despite being in all likelihood a manifestation of psychic power on a grand scale (the setting tends to "bend" to faith).
 And the founder of the Imperium, the Emperor, was the most powerful psyker of all time.
-Ironically, these abilities caused people to worship him as a god, despite his not wanting people to believe in any gods, and punishing one of his sons for worshiping him.
+Ironically, these abilities caused people to worship him as a god, despite his not wanting people to believe in ''any'' gods, and punishing one of his sons for spreading a religion about him.

 - A few of these exist in Mage: The Awakening.
 The Seers of the Throne are pretty much the "Hypocrite" variant mentioned above: they want to make sure that the only people who get to Awaken are the ones who will throw their will behind their ascended masters.
 Though at least they're honest enough to admit outright that they're not so much "anti-magic" as "anti-people other than Seers using magic".
 The Banishers, on the other hand, are mages who had their Awakenings go horribly wrong, and now hunt other mages out of a desire to cleanse the earth of their "sins."
 The Lucid, meanwhile, are Sleepwalkers who went wrong, kind of like Banishers, and so are driven insane when they sense magic, causing them to instinctively and unquestioningly kill any mage or destroy an magic item they encounter.

 - The Coalition States in Rifts is anti-magic in the same way they're Anti-Nonhuman.